swcarpentry/shell-novice/01-filedir.md

 ./                  creatures/          notes.txt
 ../                 data/               pizza.cfg
 .bash_profile       molecules/          solar.pdf
-Desktop/            north-pacific-gyre/ writing/
+north-pacific-gyre/ writing/
 ~~~

 `-a` stands for "show all";
-it forces `ls` to show us file and directory names that begin with `.`,
+it forces `ls` to show us hidden file and directory names that begin with `.`,
-such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory)
+such as `..` and
-As you can see,
 it also displays another special directory that's just called `.`,
-which means “this directory”, “the one you are in” or more precisely:"the current working directory".
+which means “this directory”, or more precisely: "the current working directory".
 It may seem redundant to have a name for it,
 but we'll see some uses for it soon.
 Think of `..` as a shortcut to the parent directory and `.` as a shortcut to the directory you are already in (the current working directory)